hanhnguyengiahan/market-replay/README.md

 ## Features

 - Load market events from a CSV file
-- Interactive terminal UI (FTXUI)
+- Interactive terminal UI (FTXUI) with replay controls
-- Replay controls
-  - Play
-  - Pause
-  - Step
-  - Reset
+  - Play: replaying the market events
+  - Pause: pause the replay at any point to further inspect event or order
+  - Step: step one step forward to the next available event
+  - Reset: go back to the first event
   - Quit
-- Multithreaded replay engine
-- Replay progress tracking
-- Current replay timestamp
-- Current replay state
-- Last processed event display

 The replay engine is independent of the user interface, allowing different frontends (CLI, TUI, GUI) to be built on top of the same core engine.

 ## Building